followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/dataSource.md

 Binds the widget to data.

 ---
-If you use DevExtreme ASP.NET MVC Controls, refer to the [Data Binding](/Documentation/Guide/ASP.NET_MVC_Controls/Data_Binding/) article.
+If you use DevExtreme ASP.NET MVC Controls, refer to the <a href="https://docs.devexpress.com/AspNetCore/400575/devextreme-based-controls/concepts/bind-controls-to-data" target="_blank">Bind Controls to Data</a> article.

 The **PivotGrid** is bound to data via the [PivotGridDataSource](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/), a component that allows you to sort, filter, group, and otherwise shape data.
 The **PivotGridDataSource**'s underlying data access logic is isolated in the store.
 You use different store types for different data sources.